FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 * Basically you can find a galary of every classical graphical models from this book.
 * One sidenote is, I do not see many application of State-space models and Bayesian non-parameterics in NLP.
 If you do know some, please do send me emails to discuss.

-### Deep Generative Models

-Now we go to the realm of DGMs.

-#### Wilker Aziz's DGM Landscape ([link](http://wilkeraziz.github.io/pages/landscape))
-* This is a great guidebook for VI.
-It is a graph over the VI literature and discuss the connections of different techniques.
-Definitely go over this to have a rough sense/ go deep about DGMs

-#### A Tutorial on Deep Latent Variable Models of Natural Language ([link](https://arxiv.org/abs/1812.06834)), EMNLP 18
-* Yoon Kim, Sam Wiseman and Alexander M. Rush, Havard

-#### Deep Generative Models for Natural Language Processing, Ph.D.
-Thesis 17, ([link](https://ora.ox.ac.uk/catalog/uuid:e4e1f1f9-e507-4754-a0ab-0246f1e1e258/download_file?file_format=pdf&safe_filename=PhD_Thesis_of_University_of_Oxford%2B%25287%2529.pdf&type_of_work=Thesis))
-* Yishu Miao, Oxford

-#### Columbia STAT 8201, Deep Generative Models ([link](http://stat.columbia.edu/~cunningham/teaching/GR8201/))
-* This is the seminar course I took at Columbia.
-The first part of this course focus on VAEs and the second part focus on GANs.
-* The discussion about wesserstein GANs in this course is amazing.
-Do take a look.

-#### Stanford CS 236, Deep Generative Models ([link](https://deepgenerativemodels.github.io/))

-#### NYU Deep Generative Models ([link](https://cs.nyu.edu/courses/spring18/CSCI-GA.3033-022/))

-#### U Toronto [CS 2541](https://www.cs.toronto.edu/~duvenaud/courses/csc2541/index.html) Differentiable Inference and Generative Models, [CS 2547](https://duvenaud.github.io/learn-discrete/) Learning Discrete Latent Structures.

-#### Berkeley [CS294-158](https://sites.google.com/view/berkeley-cs294-158-sp19/home) Deep Unsupervised Learning.

 ----
 ## A Roadmap

 <img src="src/DGM4NLP.jpg" alt="example"
 	title="Example" width="600"  />

 The above is a _really simplified_ mindmap.
 I am thinking about how to improve it (and adding links to it as fancy visualization).
 Please do give me suggestions.

-One sidenote for my fellow Chinese peers is, I feel like this graphical modeling part is really missed in our college education curriculum.
-So I sincerely suggest taking a serious look.

-想要跟国内的同学们分享的一点是，图模型的部分在国内计算机的课程体系中严重缺失，我在北大本科的时候几乎听都没听说过，很多内容都是到了哥大之后补上的。但这是机器学习中相当理论和核心的一部分，因此需要认真对待。PRML 中的变分推断一章是很好的入门材料。

 ----